This article has links to products and services we love, which we may make commission from.

 You don’t think of New York City when you think about catacombs, do you?

-Well, in this Little Italy-based tour, you can go behind the scenes and see the catacombs at Basilica of St. Patrick’s Old Cathedral… by candlelight.
+Well, in this Little Italy-based tour, you can go behind the scenes and see the catacombs at the Basilica of St. Patrick’s Old Cathedral… by candlelight.

 You’ll visit a location where the general public isn’t allowed and see the two walled cemeteries where prominent Catholic New Yorkers have been laid to rest.